RedisLabs/redislabs-docs/content/rs/concepts/memory-architecture/redis-flash.md

 Unlike standard Redis Enterprise Software installations, implementing Redis on Flash requires pre-planning around memory and overall sizing.
-There are a few critical recommendations
+There are a few critical recommendations:

 - The flash memory should be local to the server/VM/instance/container as opposed to network attached.